jake-stewart/lazier.nvim/README.md

 ## How it works
 When your `config` function is called, the Neovim API is wrapped so that their calls can be captured.
-This lets us keep track of which keys should be used for lazy loading automatically.
+This lets us keep track of which keys should be used for lazy loading.
 Requiring a module returns a proxy object that keeps track the operations that occur.
 These operations are only applied once the plugin is loaded.
-This lets you configure and use plugin as though it were loaded, your operations only taking once it actually loads.
+This lets you configure and use a plugin as though it were loaded with your operations only taking once it actually loads.